 This last point has led to many confusing the traits that lead to how people interact through eye contact, as both a lack of eye contact and too much of it somewhat come from a similar place of not understanding how many unspoken social cues work.

 However, it is important to note that these two forms of atypical behavior come from two very different places.

-Too much eye contact, if the person is ASPD, means kind of the opposite in fact, that they simply do not care for understanding social cues, as well as a lack of remorse for how these antisocial traits make those around them feel.
+Too much eye contact, if the person is ASPD, means kind of the opposite in fact, that they do not care for understanding social cues, as well as a lack of remorse for how these antisocial traits make those around them feel.

 A Piercing Stare

 This can be quite an unnerving experience if you are not prepared for it.
 As we have already discussed, how your eyes react can often be a sign of any personality trait.